MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data: Discussion

 In Study III, where the image series were subjectively evaluated by three expert readers, \residem consistently outperformed other methods, with \resides being the second best.
 The example images provided in \figref{perfusion17} and \figref{perfusion19} illustrate that the \reside methods are more effective in preserving small details, e.g., mitral valve leaflets or papillary muscles, especially compared to CS.

-The performance difference between \resides and \residem, in terms of rSNR and SSIM, was marginal in Studies I and II.
+The performance difference between \resides and \residem, in terms of PSNR and SSIM, was marginal in Studies I and II.
 However, we observed that \residem images have more texture and appear sharper than those from \resides.
 We conjecture that this behavior is related to more expansive training of the denoiser in \residem.
 In addition to the superior image quality, \residem also offers a computation advantage over \resides and many other SSDL methods.
 For example, in Study I, \resides and \residem trainings took 36 minutes and 140 minutes, respectively.
 However, at the inference stage, the reconstruction from \residem took only 11 seconds per image.
 In comparison, the training and inference from SSDU took 127 minutes and 3.3 seconds, respectively.
 The inference time for \residem for Studies II and III was 25 and 37 seconds, respectively, per image series.
 In comparison, PnP-BM4D took 40 minutes and 110 minutes for each image series in Studies II and III, respectively.

 The performance of \reside depends on $s_t^2$, which controls the training SNR of the denoiser.
-We employ the discrepancy principle to adapt the value of $s_t^2$. \figref{conv} shows representative curves for rSNR and $c_t$ for one the T1-weighted images.
+We employ the discrepancy principle to adapt the value of $s_t^2$. \figref{conv} shows representative curves for PSNR and $c_t$ for one the T1-weighted images.
 As expected, the value of the corrective term, $c_t$, converges to one after approximately 80 iterations, which implies that $s_t^2$ also converges to a fixed value.
-Likewise, the rSNR reaches it maximum value at around 60 iteration mark, with marginal or no drop-off in rSNR for iterations beyond 60.
-Similar tends were observed for other datasets in Studies I, II, and III.
-The value of $\alpha$ had a marginal impact on the final rSNR but it did affect the rate of convergence.
-In particular, larger values of $\alpha$ led to faster convergence but with rSNR and $c_t$ curves showing more oscillations, especially in the earlier iterations.
-Therefore, the value of $\alpha$ was conservatively set at 0.1.
+Likewise, the PSNR reaches its maximum value at around the 60 iteration mark, with marginal or no drop-off in PSNR for iterations beyond 60.
+Similar trends were observed for other datasets in Studies I, II, and III.
+The value of $\alpha$ had a marginal impact on the final PSNR but it did affect the rate of convergence.
+In particular, larger values of $\alpha$ led to faster convergence but with PSNR and $c_t$ curves showing more oscillations, especially in the earlier iterations.
+Therefore, the value of $\alpha$ was conservatively set at 0.1. \textb{Also, the performance of \reside does not vary significantly with the number of patches as long as that number is large enough.
+The values of $\tau$ and patch size do affect image quality and were optimized on a separate set of measurements in each study.}